AlexNeugroschl/JAX_Risk_Engine/docs/instruments/american-bermudan-swaptions.md

-**This split exists because of a finding made while building this module, not stylistic preference.** `ORE.HullWhite` (`QuantLib::HullWhite`) and `ORE.LinearGaussMarkovModel` (`QuantExt::CrossAssetModel`'s own rates leg) were assumed, going into this task, to be two equivalent parametrizations of the *same* model — [09-ore-parity.md](09-ore-parity.md#a-parametrization-note-lgm-vs-plain-hull-white) documents exactly that equivalence claim, verified at `t=0`.
+**This split exists because of a finding made while building this module, not stylistic preference.** `ORE.HullWhite` (`QuantLib::HullWhite`) and `ORE.LinearGaussMarkovModel` (`QuantExt::CrossAssetModel`'s own rates leg) were assumed, going into this task, to be two equivalent parametrizations of the *same* model — [ORE Parity](../reference/ore-parity.md#a-parametrization-note-lgm-vs-plain-hull-white) documents exactly that equivalence claim, verified at `t=0`.
 Building this module's backward induction required evaluating both classes at `t>0`, and a live, direct comparison showed they are **not** numerically the same model realization there: